conan-io/docs/developing_packages/workspaces.rst

             | - conanbuildinfo_debug.cmake

-Note that they are not located in *build/Release* and *build/Debug* subfolders, that is because of the multi-config environment.
+Note that they are not located in *build/Release* and *build/Debug* subfolders; that is because of the multi-config environment.
 To account for that the *layout_vs* define the ``[build_folder]`` not as ``build/{settings.build_type}`` but just as:

 .. code-block:: ini